+Duration: 6 weeks consisting of:

-Duration:6 weeks consisting of:4 weeks of general surgery (or general surgery subspecialty)2 weeks of orthopedic surgery
+4 weeks of general surgery (or general surgery subspecialty)

+2 weeks of orthopedic surgery

-REGINA STUDENTS: You are responsible for contacting the Pasqua Surgeons and the Orthopedic Surgeons the week prior to the beginning of your assigned week in order to confirm a start time and meeting location.
+REGINA STUDENTS: Students are responsible for contacting the Pasqua Surgeons and the Orthopedic Surgeons the week prior to the beginning of that assigned week in order to confirm a start time and meeting location.
 Contact information for the surgeons can be found on One45.

-Call: Maximum 1-in-4 The amount of call will depend on the number of learners and site specific preferences.
-Vacation/Educa tional Leave: 5 working days maximum combined Cannot be during the last week of rotation Vacation needs to be requested at least six weeks before the start of rotation
+Call: Maximum 1-in-4

+The amount of call will depend on the number of learners and site specific preferences.

+Vacation/Educational Leave: Vacation will not be granted during the Surgery rotation, given the modular structure of the rotation.
+Educational leave will be granted on a case by case basis, at the discretion of the Rotation Coordinator at your site.